Consultations, Briefings and Evidence

 BEFS responded to this consultation, reiterating points made previously about the importance of maintaining EU standards and principles in relation to environmental protections and governance.
-BEFS supported many aspects of the responses by Members, including: CIfA, Scottish Environment Link and NTS.
+BEFS supported responses by Members: CIfA, Scottish Environment Link and NTS.

 BEFS held a workshop to consult with members on Historic Environment Scotland’s two consultations that took place in February.
-This well attended event informed the responses for the two consultation responses below which were submitted via Survey Monkey.
+This well attended event informed the responses for the two consultation responses.
 BEFS members also responded: Historic Houses.

 BEFS held a workshop to consult with members on the two HES consultations taking place in February.
-This well attended event informed the responses for the two consultation responses below which were submitted via Survey Monkey.
+This well attended event informed the responses for the two consultation responses.
 BEFS members also responded: SPAB

 BEFS recent HEWG focused on a workshop gathering responses to the HES Historic Environment Policy Consultation (which closed at the start of December).
-The responses from this well attended event workshop were synthesised into a formal consultation response which was submitted via the online portal.
-BEFS have also been provided with responses from our Members Historic Houses and IHBC.
+The responses from this well attended event workshop were synthesised into a formal consultation response.
+Members’ responses: Historic Houses and IHBC.

 BEFS recently submitted a response to the Government consultation on the Culture Strategy for Scotland.
 BEFS consulted widely with members and also worked extensively with MGS, HLF, NTS and HES on shared concerns relating to the visibility of heritage within a strategy designed to be inclusive of all forms of culture.